nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 repository folder with the name of the current branch at the end of the prompt in square brackets.

->   Please note that this section borrows significantly from the excellent blog
->   post by Bradly Feeley which is linked at the bottom of this document.

 If the branch name listed in square brackets on the prompt is not the branch name that you've been working on, run this command to list the available
 branches: